researchart/fse20/submissions/functional/README.md

 cd /klee-dsa-benchmarks
 ./run_coverage.sh
 ```
-We use _gcov_ and _lcov_ to compute the line coverage.
+To parse the results for table 2, we use _gcov_ and _lcov_ to compute the line coverage.
-To parse the results for table 2:
 For each benchmark (libosip, libtasn1, libtiff), run:
 ```
 cd /klee-dsa-benchmarks/<benchmark> // benchmark is libosip